Tyfox1206/Patient_Survival_Prediction/README.md

 2. Find out what particular hospitals were referenced with the hospital_id column.
 Our group did not have any geographical location information on these hospital ICUs.

+3. Investigate model performance and differences in outcomes between ICU patients that were post-operative versus those that non-operative.
+These could be considered distinctly different populations and previous research efforts have made this distinction in their analyses.

   ### References